What Is Gnosticism? // 01

 — Gnosticism: New Light on the Ancient Tradition of Inner Knowing by Stephan A. Hoeller

-Lists like this, while not all wrong, do not form a cohesive or accurate explanation of Gnosticism.
+Lists like this, while not all wrong, do not form a comprehensive explanation of Gnosticism.

 I will say that, while I disagree on the language, universality, “divine feminine,” and the implications of “oneness” — which mostly come from Christian contamination — the first 10 points comprise a very accurate characterization of Mythic Gnosticism.
-But the list, as a whole, is completely ignorant of Gnosticism’s non-spiritual manifestations and, again presupposes that Gnosticism is a denomination of Christianity, a plain falsehood.
+But the list, as a whole, is completely ignorant of Gnosticism’s non-spiritual manifestations and, again presupposes that Gnosticism is a denomination of Christianity.

-Worse yet, they're the works of those who futilely take it upon themselves to "revive" and "spread" Gnostic Christianity, with these lists as blatant — and often plainly stated — attempts to define a canonical doctrine.
+Worse yet, they're the works of those who futilely take it upon themselves to "revive" and "spread" Gnostic Christianity, with these lists as blatant, and often plainly stated, attempts to define a canonical doctrine.
 The ultimate intent being to make "Gnosticism" structurally and massively participatory so that it can be marketable to the masses.
-But, those who desire this do so because they view Gnosticism as a religion and have adopted Christian/Abrahamic views as to the purpose of belief systems.
+But, those who desire this do so because they view Gnosticism as a religion and have adopted Christian/Abrahamic views as to the purpose of belief systems like these.

 Yet, Gnosticism is neither beholden to nor compatible with those views.